whai-2021/CommUnity/README.md

 I also spent some time in allowing users to save and unsave posts.
 Their saved posts could then be accessed through their account page.

 #### [Dainy](https://github.com/dainyleen)'s experience
 The concept of Commu{unity} is what attracted me to choose to work on this project.
 I find the concept to be relatable.
-I mostly work on the front-end development such as the styling of the login, registration and the account page using Tailwind CSS.
+I mostly worked on the front-end development such as the styling of the login, registration and the account page using Tailwind CSS.
 I also helped in creating the toggle menu for the landing page as well as helped in designing the Get Support page.

 Moreover, one thing that EDA instilled in us as junior web developers is the importance of testing.
 I helped in creating tests for the DB and Routes functions from the server side.